TroyRobinson/Canvas-Editor/README.md

 - Automatic selection setup for new elements via MutationObserver
 - **Key relationships**: Core system used by drag.js, resize.js, and marquee-selection.js
   - Via a double click on corner event, calls window.resizeTextElementToFitContent (from resize.js) and window.textEditing.isTextLikeElement (from text-editing.js) to resize text elements easily.
+  - Provides `window.refreshSelectionVisuals()`, which ensures all currently selected elements have up-to-date selection overlays (resize handles).
+This function removes any duplicate or stale handles and re-applies them as needed.
+It is designed to be called after DOM mutations, undo/redo, or text editing to keep selection visuals in sync.

 #### `js/text-editing.js`
 **Purpose**: Inline text editing for all text elements